-- Supports the revitalization and enhancement of Cowichan Bay Village, Cherry Point Marina and Wilcuma Lodge as commercial nodes. - 2.
+- 1. Supports the revitalization and enhancement of Cowichan Bay Village, Cherry Point Marina and Wilcuma Lodge as commercial nodes. - 2.
 Works with the CEEMP Committee to achieve the CEEMP objectives, within the limits of the CVRD's jurisdiction. - 3.
 Recognizes the Cowichan Shipyard and Cowichan Bay Fishermen's Wharf for their long-standing marine industrial uses.
 These sites are provided appropriate marine industrial zoning, consistent with these uses. - 4.
-May permit a dwelling as an accessory use in the Marine Village designation, provided the dwelling is not located on the ground floor of a building or structure.
+May permit a dwelling as an accessory use in the Marine Village designation, provided the dwelling is not located on the ground floor of a building or structure. - 5.
+May regulate the number of floating homes and their conditions of use.